tldr-pages/tldr/pages/osx/pbcopy.md

 > Copy data from stdin to the clipboard.
 > More information: <https://ss64.com/osx/pbcopy.html>.

-- Place the contents of a file in the clipboard:
+- Place the contents of a specific file in the clipboard:

 `pbcopy < {{file}}`